Landscape Architecture Glossary

 Ecotype

 Related to Biodiversity.
 In reference to plants, an ecotype is a genetically distinct variety of a plant species that is adapted to a particular environment.
-Check back for our upcoming post on Biodiversity to learn more about why using ecotypes is important for ecological resilience.

 .